 Links to Assist Faculty:

-Some of the most common disabilities our students have are the following: Learning Disabilities, Mobility Impairments, Health Impairments, Mental Illness, Hearing Impairments, Blindness, Low Vision, Attention Deficient and Attention Deficient Hyperactivity Disorders, Traumatic Brain Injury, and Asperger’s/spectrum disorders.
+Some of the most common disabilities our students have are the following: Learning Disabilities, Mobility Impairments, Health Impairments, Mental Illness, Hearing Impairments, Blindness, Low Vision, Attention Deficit Disorder and Attention Deficit Hyperactivity Disorder, Traumatic Brain Injury, and Asperger’s/spectrum disorders.